 Bristol-based five piece SINESTAR first came to the attention of The Electricity Club back in January with their debut EP ‘I Am The Rain’.
 This three track debut showcased their distinctive sound, featuring soaring synths, powerful vocals and driving live bass and drums.

 ‘Hurricane’ and ‘Lived For’ both served well to introduce their edgy sonic template.
-However, it is the title track, ‘I Am The Rain’, with its catchy chorus and massive synth hook, which has been making waves throughout the electro community and beyond.
+However, it is the title track, ‘I Am The Rain’, with its catchy chorus and massive synth hook, which has been making waves.
 Continue Reading ›